morganpurdy/100-day-challenge/README.md

 To anyone else looking at this maybe the solution is obvious, but I am still working it out!
 I hope to update this later when I get to the bottom of it.

 While I was at it today I took some notes on Javascript wording.
 I think the jargon sometimes gets me confused, especially when I get the same error message a lot and I'm not sure what it really means!

+UPDATE: so after some consideration, I have changed the above code.
+I really think 'answer' needs to be count++, count or count-- since that is what's incrementing or decrementing.
+Still hasn't solved the problem but maybe I am closer...